 Contact A Bicycle Accident Attorney

 Once you’ve dealt with the police and any medical concerns, it is a good idea to contact an attorney.
-Choose an experienced bicycle accident lawyer who is familiar with Georgia’s laws and regulations regarding cyclist’s rights.
+Choose an experienced bicycle accident lawyer who is familiar with Georgia’s laws and regulations regarding cyclists’ rights.
 Your lawyer can take over and work towards getting you the care and compensation you deserve.
-If you haven’t already called your own insurance company, a Butler Law Firm attorney can handle that for you as well.
+If you haven’t already called your own insurance company, an Atlanta car accident attorney at Butler Kahn can handle that for you as well.
 It is a very good idea to let your legal team talk to the other party’s insurance and lawyers for you.
 Never discuss fault with anyone but your own lawyer no matter who is to blame for the accident.